antoniogiacomelli/RK0/README.md

 The core principle:

-> Execution progress must be explicit.
+> Execution progress is excplit and scheduler-centred.

-The result is orthogonal mechanisms that encode the *cause of progress* directlye.
+The result is orthogonal mechanisms that encode the *cause of progress* directly.

 ---